North 26: Sailing details

-Accommodation
+Accommodations

-With a wide beam and a long waterline length equal to that of a ½ tonne yacht the North 26 is comparitably a big volume boat for its length.
-But is definitely not a ‘floating caravan’ as its performance attests.
+With a wide beam and a long waterline length equal to that of a ½ ton yacht, the North 26 is comparably a big volume boat for its length.

-The standard layout has two separate cabins plus a separate toilet compartment.
+The standard layout contains two separate cabins and a separate toilet compartment.
 The forward cabin contains a full-length V-berth.
-The main salon has a full-length settee on the starboard side with deep lockers above, below the deck.
+The main salon has a full-length settee on the starboard side with deep lockers, below the deck.
 A quarter berth extends beneath the cockpit on the same side.
 On the port side is the galley with built-in two-burner spirit stove, a sink and a deep icebox beside the companionway.
-A folding table can be hinged from the centre board case with a short settee on the port side.
+A folding table can be hinged from the center board case with a short settee on the port side.
 An alternative layout would allow for two full-length settees and two quarter berths with the galley above the port side and the use of a portable icebox.

-This boat can cruise comfortably with four adults and accommodate 5 or 6 people when need be, say after a race.
+The boat can accommodate up to 6 people.

 Number of crew to race = 4 or 5, Berths = 5 or 6, Galley =provision for 2 burner stove and sink, portable icebox.
 Water bladder.
 Head = portable in separate compartment, Navigation =in salon, Maximum headroom = 5.5 ft, 1.75 m, to standard plan.
 But 5 ft 11 in (1.88 m) in versions where 5 inches (125 mm) added to the hull freeboard, allows full standing headroom for most people.

 Special features

 Outboard motor housed in locker with bomb-bay doors at companionway.
 Doors close up when sailing.
 Hydraulic operated keel lifting.
 Keel can be bolted down when racing.

 The halyards and sheets lead back to the companionway for central control including mainsail furling, two winches located on the cabin top and two on the side decks handle all tasks.
 The mast design chosen avoids the need for running backstays, as these are definitely a hindrance and safety problem when cruising short handed.

 A deep anchor locker is provided in the bow, ample room for an electric winch.
-When the outboard is lowered in its bridge-deck well, the propeller is on the centreline of the boat and well forwards of the stern, so that even in rough conditions the prop will not come out of the water, a problem with stern-mounted outboards.
-When not in use the outboard is out of the way and protected without the need for heavy lifting and removal each trip.
+When the outboard is lowered in its bridge-deck well, the propeller is on the centerline of the boat and well forwards of the stern, so that even in rough conditions the prop will not come out of the water, a problem with stern-mounted outboards.
+When not in use, the outboard is out of the way and protected without the need for heavy lifting and removal each trip.

-Towable with large 4 WD of about 4 litres, depending on local transport regulations.
+Towable with large 4 WD of about 4 liters, depending on local transport regulations.